 These enthusiastic and trained volunteers help public organizations solve problems and make their communities more sustainable, more beautiful, more knowledgeable, and more fun.

 BCMG is governed by a Board of Directors.
-The Board of Directors meets on the third Tuesday of the month.
+The Board of Directors meets on the second Tuesday of the month.
 A general meeting of the membership takes place on the fourth Tuesday of the month.

 The monthly general meeting fosters a continuing education process for Extension Master Gardeners by scheduling local professionals to speak on a variety of topics - gardening, turf grass, herbs, birding, mushroom growing, etc. These professionals share their knowledge and experience with the membership and promote discussion.